Data Collection & Examination

 - An initial deposit covers our costs to initiate your project (suite design, anesthesia planning, adding you to our insurance contracts, etc).
 This will be fully refunded after your first quarter of surgeries.

 - A tiered percentage of collections that decreases annually over the first 5 years is based on quarterly surgery numbers.
-We expect a profit even in your first year with the expectation that we’ll split that profit at first.
-Our percentage of that profit will decrease each year with the expectation that by Year 5, our fee will be 14% of your insurance collections.
-(This is a 14% cost from the nearly 300% additional revenue on average expected from in-office surgery vs if surgery was continued at an outside ASC.
-This includes the services of our billing team, renegotiating the special insurance contracts, annual recredentialing costs, and ongoing support).
+OSC’s percentage of that profit decreases each year, and covers the services of our billing team, renegotiating the special insurance contracts, annual recredentialing costs, and ongoing support).
 For further information, please contact us and we’re happy to provide more detailed specifics.